rizveehasan19/Net-Revenue-Management-NRM-in-the-FMCG-industry-using-Excel/README.md

 🚀Trade Terms Management:
 Depending on the sales potential, some incentives & discounts also drive the net sales & profits.
 For example, incentivizing the customer with the higher potential drives the overall business.
 This is also a part of the NRM strategy.

 Finally, I have wrapped up the project with a projection of how the NRM strategy contributed to the net sales with forecasting.
-This visual demonstrated what would be the organic net sales in the next year & to what extent NMR drives it.
+This visual demonstrated what would be the organic net sales in the next year & to what extent NRM drives it.

 ![image](https://github.com/user-attachments/assets/072500d1-d742-4479-8fb3-534c2215357c)